-The first evaluation takes place at the mid-term point, and it will be informal and used as feedback for individual team members.
+The mid-term evaluations will be informal and used as feedback for individual team members.
 At this time, your grade will not be impacted by your peers' feedback, nor will they be affected if others do not submit their feedback on your in-class performances.

-In the final evaluation, which occurs at the end of the semester, each of you will evaluate other members of the group on their participation in group activities.
+In the final evaluations, which occurs at the end of the semester, each of you will evaluate other members of the group on their participation in group activities.
 (Did they miss inclass activities regularly?
 Did they contribute productively to the group?
 Did they exchange ideas with others in a respectful manner?).
 30 points from your team members will be counted towards your final grade.

-Each student will receive an additional 10 points for completing the first and final peer evaluations for their team members.
+Each student will receive additional 10 points for completing the first and final peer evaluations for their team members.